titushm/clgui/README.md

 	print(data)
 # Methods
-button1 = clgui.Button("Hello", handleClick, ["data1", "data2"]) # Create a new button with an event handler when enter is pressed on it button2 = clgui.Button("World", lambda: print("World"), "extra data") # Create a new button with an event handler when enter is pressed on it button_list.addButtons([button1, button2]) # Add buttons to the button list
+button1 = clgui.Button("Hello", handleClick, ["data1", "data2"]) # Create a new button with an event handler when enter is pressed on it button2 = clgui.Button("World") # Create a new button with an event handler when enter is pressed on it button_list.addButtons([button1, button2]) # Add buttons to the button list

 button_list.addButton(button1) # A single button can also be added